Rules and Regulations

 - The Department of Parks and Recreation shall have the authority to make additional rules and regulations as is necessary to insure the orderly growth and protection of the park, recreation and natural resource areas under its control consistent with and in furtherance of the intent of this resolution.

-- The Director shall be the final authority in enforcement of rules and regulations relating to the park, recreation, natural resources, historical, and cultural areas of Montgomery County.
-The Montgomery County Conservation Board shall be the appeal authority in cases where the decision of the Director is in dispute.
-The Director shall file an appeal in writing with the Conservation Board within 10 days of the rendering of a final decision.
-The Conservation Board shall render their decision at the next regularly scheduled meeting.
-The failure of the Conservation Board to render a decision shall result in the appeal going to Montgomery County Commission for rendering of decision.
+- The Director shall be the final authority in enforcement of rules and regulations relating to the parks, recreation, and natural resources of Montgomery County.
+The Montgomery County Parks Committee shall be the appeal authority in cases where the decision of the Director is in dispute.
+Any park patron seeking an appeal shall file the appeal in writing with the Parks Committee within 10 days of the rendering of a final decision by the Parks Director.
+The Parks Committee shall render their decision at the next regularly scheduled meeting.
+The failure of the Parks Committee to render a decision shall result in the appeal going to the next available full Montgomery County Commission meeting for rendering of a final decision.

 ^ Back to top